chrisode/favro-archiver/README.md

 This is a script that archives all completed cards in your backlog.
 The completion status is determined from a done column in your board, the name of this is configurable.
 Status on tickets in one board can update multiple backlogs.

-The script uses the the [https://favro.com/developer/](Favro rest api) to do this.
+The script uses the the [Favro rest api](https://favro.com/developer/) to do this.

 ## Setup